Barabasi-Lab/AI-Bind/README.md

 Deep Purpose - Final DataSet - Unseen Targets.ipynb: We execute a 5-fold cross-validation over unseen taregts on DeepPurpose using the network-derived negatives.

-Deep Purpose - Final DataSet - Unseen Nodes.ipynb: We execute a 5-fold cross-validation over unseen nodes on DeepPurpose using othe network-derived negatives.
+Deep Purpose - Final DataSet - Unseen Nodes.ipynb: We execute a 5-fold cross-validation over unseen nodes on DeepPurpose using the network-derived negatives.

 ### Configuration Model - 5 fold